Expect to learn:

 “They are exploring a wide range of technologies that can deliver the power generation, storage, and delivery required to fly Airlander without the use of fossil fuels.
 This includes our work with Collins Aerospace and the University of Nottingham to develop electric propulsion for Airlander.”
 HAV says that it is confident it can achieve a completely zero-carbon Airlander within the next 10 years.

 US-based Boom’s sleek, 55–75 seat commercial airliner the Overture, is now through its design phase.
 Boom is testing its cutting-edge technologies on the futuristic-looking XB-1 demonstrator airplane.

 Buckminster Fuller’s geodesic domes have been influential for the new wave of aviation technologists and designers.

-The lighter, the better
+New aviation technology: The lighter, the better

 Visionary Buckminster Fuller and architect Shoji Sadao’s modest 1960 proposal in answer to the depletion of finite resources was Project for Floating Cloud Structures (Cloud Nine), an other-worldly concept of airborne towns inside giant geodesic spheres.
 Fuller proposed that they would levitate by heating the air inside to just one degree above the ambient temperature.

 It’s a vision that continues to inspire designers in aviation, too–not just for its ingenuity, but for the apparent challenges it poses to issues of practicality, and the constant reminder of the need to deal in terms of scale and weight.